Method

 Bodies are not complicated.

-My work focuses on something much simpler:
+My method focuses on something simpler:

 The Strategic Body Method™